-- a.
-Competition can be assessed between monopoly and perfect competition within the spectrum of industry structures - b.
-The level of profitability within an industry is largely determined by the industry structure - c.
-The internal variables of the firm determine a firm's performance within the industry - d.
-Profits are squeezed by powerful suppliers - 32.
-Porter's 5 Forces model is intended to be: - @Pages and References: Pages 57-61 - a.
-Used as an alternative to the earlier PEST model - b.
-Used primarily as an academic tool - c.
-Used in conjunction with PEST and other models - d.
-Used to analyse industries in the 1980's and 1990's - 33.
-The idea with Porter's 5 Forces is to: - @Pages and References: Pages 57-61 - a.
-Quantify the 5 forces, to ideally produce a mathematical model of the industry - b.
-Identify which forces are relatively more powerful, and to assess their impact on competition and industry profitability - c.
-Work out how management can eliminate these forces - d.
-Use it to construct a plan to achieve monopoly power - 34.
-A barrier to entry is: - @Pages and References: Pages 63-66 - a.
-Anything that facilitates the entry of would-be new entrants in a specific industry - b.
-Capital requirements, cost advantages, and product differentiation - c.
-A law restricting trade - d.
-Anything that makes entry into an industry as a new competitor more difficult, more costly, slower or even impossible - 35.
-If an industry earns a return on capital in excess of its cost of capital: - @Pages and References: Pages 63-66 - a.
-Incumbents will earn abnormal profit, and build entry barriers - b.
-The government needs to make sure that competition will increase - c.
-It is likely to attract the attention of firms looking to enter the industry, which may eventually lead to the return on capital falling - d.
-It will attract firms outside the industry, but the incumbents will have erected entry barriers - 36.
-Industries such as pharmaceuticals earn very high returns on investment.
-Such industries: - @Pages and References: Pages 63-66 - a.
-Tend to be protected from competition by legal restrictions - b.
-Can only maintain such high returns for short periods - c.
-Always exist when intangible products are traded - d.
-Tend to have high entry barriers and differentiated products - 37.
-Economies of scale are a barrier to entry because: - @Pages and References: Pages 63-66 - a.
-New entrants do not know where they are positioned on their learning curve - b.
-New entrants do not yet understand the scale economies so they cannot precisely determine their selling price

-- c.
-New entrants face a risk of price retaliation from the incumbents which could occur immediately on a large scale - d.
-New entrants face the cost and risk of creating large scale capacity to start with or a severe cost disadvantage if they enter on a smaller scale - 38.
-For a manufacturer access to distribution is a barrier to entry because: - @Pages and References: Pages 63-66 - a.
-New entrants face a disadvantage from retailers who are reluctant to carry their new products - b.
-Retailers have limited capacity of distribution to offer to new entrants - c.
-Retailers are risk-averse - d.
-Carrying new products induces fixed costs - 39.
+@Pages and References: Pages 47-57 a.
+Used as an alternative to the earlier PEST model b.
+Used primarily as an academic tool \c.
+Used in conjunction with PEST and other models d.
+Used to analyse industries in the 1980's and 1990's 33.
+The idea with Porter's 5 Forces is to:

+@Pages and References: Pages 57-61 a.
+Quantify the 5 forces, to produce ideally a mathematical model of the industry \b.
+Identify which forces are relatively more powerful, and to assess their impact on competition and industry profitability c.
+Work out how management can eliminate each of the competitive forces d.
+Use it to construct a plan to achieve monopoly power 34.
+A barrier to entry is:

+@Pages and References: Pages 49-52 a.
+Anything that facilitates the entry of would-be new entrants in a specific industry b.
+Capital requirements, cost advantages, and product differentiation c.
+A law restricting trade \d.
+Anything that makes entry into an industry as a new competitor more difficult, more costly, slower or even impossible 35.
+If an industry earns a return on capital in excess of its cost of capital: @Pages and References: Pages 49-52 a.
+Incumbents will earn abnormal profit, and build entry barriers b.
+The government will intervene to make sure that competition will increase \c.
+It is likely to attract the attention of firms looking to enter the industry, which may eventually lead to the return on capital falling d.
+It will attract firms outside the industry, but the incumbents will have erected entry barriers 36.
+Industries such as pharmaceuticals have typically earned high returns on investment because they @Pages and References: Pages 49-52 a. have tended to be protected from competition by legal restrictions - b. have spent large sums on research and development - c. have tended to have high entry barriers and differentiated products \d. both a and c 37.
+Economies of scale are a barrier to entry because: @Pages and References: Pages 49-52 a.
+New entrants do not know where they are positioned on their learning curve b.
+New entrants do not yet understand the scale economies so they cannot precisely determine their selling price c.
+New entrants face a risk of price retaliation from the incumbents which could occur immediately on a large scale \d.
+New entrants face the cost and risk of creating large-scale capacity to start with or a severe cost disadvantage if they enter on a smaller scale 38.
+For a manufacturer access to distribution is a barrier to entry because: @Pages and References: Pages 49-52 \a.
+New entrants face a disadvantage from retailers who are reluctant to carry their new products b.
+Retailers have limited capacity of distribution to offer to new entrants c.
+Retailers are risk-averse d.
+Carrying new products induces fixed costs 39.
 Barriers to entry are effective:

-- a.
-Yes, because long-term empirical evidence shows that industries with high barriers to entry exhibit higher returns on investment on average - b.
-Yes, because once established they are irreversible - c.
-No, because firms can overcome these barriers by modifying their strategies - d.
-No, because higher returns attract more new entrants who want to benefit from higher returns than in non-protected industries - 40.
-Barriers to exit are: - @Pages and References: Pages 73-78 - a.
-The non-recoverable costs of quitting or scaling down capacity in an industry - b.
-Legal restrictions which prevent a firm from leaving an industry - c.
-The opposite of barriers to entry - d.
-Of no consequence if you don't plan to leave the industry - 41.
-Firms in any industry can be said to operate in two major markets:
+@Pages and References: Pages 49-52 \a.
+Yes, because long-term empirical evidence shows that industries with high barriers to entry exhibit higher returns on investment on average b.
+Yes, because once established they are irreversible c.
+No, because firms can overcome these barriers by modifying their strategies d.
+No, because higher returns attract more new entrants who want to benefit from higher returns than in non-protected industries 40.
+Barriers to exit are: